DavisVaughan/extrachecks/README.md

 There can be a number of problems here:

-  - “The Description field is intended to be a (one paragraph) description of what the package does and why it may be useful.
+> The Description field is intended to be a (one paragraph) description
+> of what the package does and why it may be useful.
+Please elaborate.
-    Please elaborate.”

 In this case my description was 1 sentence, which I had to expand into a 3-4 sentence paragraph with a broader description of the types of problems the package intended to help with.

+> Please only double quote publication titles in the description of the
+> DESCRIPTION file.

+In this case I previously had a sentence that contained: ‘…, like “the first Monday of December”’.
+I just removed the double quotes.

 </details>